 The class incorporates eight social identifiers of age, ability, race, ethnicity, religion gender, sexual orientation, and socioeconomic class into a variety of activities and workshops used as starting points for discussion.

 As students stand on the precipice of college, this course is designed to prepare them for the next steps.
-Interactive seminars, college workshops, and electives that include a variety of options from finance to life skills enable students to start to explore facets of the next phase of their lives.
+Interactive seminars, college workshops, and electives that include a variety of options from finance to cooking enable students to start to explore facets of the next phase of their life.
 Other topics emphasized include further enhancement of RULER skills, college social decision making, resilience, and mental health.